pmean/build-website/text/06/Multicollinearity.md

 > multicollinearity, and this is a defensible course of action.
 The
 > latest word, as I understand it, though, is that you are still better
 > off keeping all your covariates in.
 There are a lot of opportunities
 > for mischief if you start tinkering with the covariate list.
-I\'ll try
+I'll try
 > to write more about this when I have time.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Modeling issues](../category/ModelingIssues.html).